Klipper3d/klipper/docs/Code_Overview.md

   the main Python thread.
 * A thread per stepper motor that calculates the timing of stepper motor step pulses and compresses those times.
-This thread resides in the **klippy/chelper/steppersync.c** C code and its operation is generally not exposed to the Python code.
+This thread resides in the **klippy/chelper/steppersync.c** C code and its multi-threaded nature is not exposed to the Python code.

 ## Code flow of a move command